yqz5514/Machine-Learning-AI-Engineer/MLOps and MLSD/ReadingNotes/AIE/chapter8.2Data Augmentation and Synthesis.md

 ---

 ## **📌 AI-Powered Data Synthesis**
-Modern AI models enable **more advanced and realistic synthetic data generation**.
+- Modern AI models enable **more advanced and realistic synthetic data generation**.
+- Data synthesis for **post-training** is also more common because post-training data, including both instruction data and preference data, generally demands the most effort to produce.
+Using AI to pick the better response among several responses is more straightforward—much of it was already covered in Chapter 3.

 ### **1️⃣ AI-Simulated Environments**
 - AI can **simulate human behaviors** (e.g., gameplay, negotiations).